maxim-top/im.gitbook/reference/floo-ios/Protocols/BMXChatServiceProtocol.md

 <a name="//api/name/loadAllConversationDidFinished" title="loadAllConversationDidFinished"></a>
 ### loadAllConversationDidFinished

-List of unread sessions has been loaded
+List of unread conversations has been loaded

 `- (void)loadAllConversationDidFinished`

 #### Discussion
-List of unread sessions has been loaded
+List of unread conversations has been loaded

 #### Declared In
 * `BMXChatServiceProtocol.h`